actionml/cluster-setup/universal-recommender-tuning.md

 **Out of Memory OOM exceptions**: You will need to give the driver and executor enough memory to run but never exceed the amount available, violating either restrictions may cause an Out of Memory (OOM) Exception.
 If too much is allocated the OOM comes when a driver or executor tries to allocate more memory than is left after other processes and physical limits are reached.
 When there is not enough for ids, the OOM comes when the data exceeds the amount set by job configuration.

 **Allocating Memory for Driver and Executors** Staying under the absolute maximums described above, try increasing amounts of memory until the job runs consistently.
-The needs may change with increasing number of users or items so you may wish to add a little extra so you don't have to change this value often.
+The needs may change with an increasing number of users or items and you may wish to add a little extra so you don't have to change this value often.
 Allocate the same amount to driver and executor.
 The driver memory is allocated before the Spark context is created so must be set on the command line, the executor can be set either on the CLI or in `sparkConf` in engine.json. the CLI will override the `sparkConf` so setting with something like the following will work:

     pio train -- --driver-memory 8g --executor-memory 8g